makerdao/community/faqs/governance.md

 ## What are the different ways to set up the Voting Contract?

-One may choose to set up voting with a single wallet or voting with a linked wallet.
+One may choose to [set up voting](./onboarding/voter-onboarding.md) with a single wallet or voting with a linked wallet.

 ## What does voting with a linked wallet do for me?

-Voting with a linked wallet allows an MKR holder to vote with a hot wallet using the MKR stored in a cold wallet.
+Voting with a [linked wallet](./onboarding/voter-onboarding.md#voting-wallet-setups) allows an MKR holder to vote with a hot wallet using the MKR stored in a cold wallet.
 The linked setup does not allow the MKR to be transferred to any address apart from the cold wallet.
 A voter can avoid the need to directly access their cold wallet, making it more convenient and secure to participate.
-If a voter’s hot wallet is compromised, the attacker may vote with their MKR, but will not be able to steal it.
+If a voter's hot wallet is compromised, the attacker may vote with their MKR, but will not be able to steal it.

 ## When setting up a linked wallet, what permissions am I granting?